Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 When taken for one month before conception and in the first trimester, folic acid may also help to protect your baby against having a low birth weight and growing poorly in the womb.

-If you are planning to conceive, it’s a good idea to start taking a folic acid supplement before you fall pregnant.
+If you are planning to conceive, it’s a good idea to start taking a folic acid supplement before you conceive.
 Building up your levels of this essential vitamin will help to give your little one a great start in the womb.
 In fact, folic acid is so important in the first trimester of pregnancy that many researchers say all women of child bearing age should be taking supplements, even if they aren’t planning a baby.
 This is why folic acid is added to many common foods such as bread and breakfast cereals.

 Specific folic acid supplements and some pregnancy vitamins generally contain an adequate dose of folic acid.
 Other multi vitamins might not contain the right amount so always check the label.